theninthsky/client-side-rendering/README.md

 The revalidation process is extremely cheap, since it only involves refetching the service worker (which will return a _304 Not Modified_ status code if not changed).
 <br>
-When the service worker **does** change, it means that new assets are available, and so they will be selectively downloaded and saved in the browser's cache.
+When the service worker **does** change, it means that new assets are available, and so they will be selectively downloaded and cached.

 ### Generating Static Data